A Travel Price Comparison for United States of America Savannah vs. Seattle for Vacations, Tours, and Honeymoons

 Should I visit Savannah or Seattle in the Winter?

 The winter attracts plenty of travelers to both Savannah and Seattle.
+Most visitors come to Savannah for the museums, the shopping scene, and the cuisine during these months.
 Furthermore, the winter months attract visitors to Seattle because of the museums, the shopping scene, the theater shows, and the cuisine.

 In the winter, Savannah is much warmer than Seattle.
-Typically, the winter temperatures in Savannah in January are around 49°F (9°C), and Seattle is about 42°F (5°C).
+Typically, the winter temperatures in Savannah in January average around 49°F (9°C), and Seattle averages at about 42°F (5°C).

 Savannah usually receives more sunshine than Seattle during winter.
 Savannah gets 176 hours of sunny skies, while Seattle receives 67 hours of full sun in the winter.